Lowes Cato Dickinson: Life

 Dickinson married Margaret Ellen Williams in 1857.
 Their sons were writer Goldsworthy Lowes Dickinson and the accountant Arthur Lowes Dickinson; they also had five daughters.
 He died in a house built for himself in All Souls Place just north of Oxford Circus, and was buried at Kensal Green Cemetery.
 His papers are at Princeton, Oxford and Cambridge Universities.

 Legacy

 Dickinson has numerous paintings in the National Portrait Gallery in London, including his group painting of Gladstone's 1868 cabinet pictured in the cabinet room of 10 Downing Street.
-The Working Men's College offers an annual £1000 pound Art prize for its students called the Lowes Dickinson Award His children also established a travel award for students in his memory.
+The Working Men's College offers an annual £1000 art prize for its students called the Lowes Dickinson Award.
+His children also established a travel award for students in his memory.